Jass-Ay-Lay-Dee

 Jass-Ay-Lay-Dee is the eleventh studio album by the Ohio Players.
 It was the 8th and last album they would record for Mercury.
 The title is a unique spelling of the term "jazzy lady."
 Unlike their last two efforts, the group remained with the nine-man roster that they had with Mr. Mean.

 The group returned to the soul and funk that had been a big part of their sound, since the mellower, jazzier sounds of Mr. Mean (a soundtrack for a film directed by and starring Fred Williamson) failed to move fans and critics.
 Low sales of that album would also lead to lower-than-expected sales for Jass-Ay-Lay-Dee.

+Critical reception

+The Journal Herald deemed the album "the cleanest, most antiseptic Players LP yet."